≡ Menu

 Sledding at Big Mill in the fifties

-In December 2012 Scott Simon of Weekend Edition from NPR called and interviewed me about my snow cream.
+Be sure to check the December 2012 story by Scott Simon of Weekend Edition from NPR about my snow cream.
 Now it is famous!

 Big Mill Bed & Breakfast, Williamston, NC 252-792-8787